SuperCowPowers/zat/docs/zeek_kafka_mac.md

-## Bro with Kafka Plugin Notes
+## Zeek with Kafka Plugin Notes
 **Disclaimer:** These are simply my notes that I've captured after getting Bro/Kafka Plugin setup on my Mac.
 Your mileage may vary.

 **Context:**
 In general the process of getting the Kafka Plugin working on my Mac laptop was a bit tricky.
-One could certainly argue that setting up Bro on your Mac Laptop is a bad idea to begin with, which might be true, but I like to use my laptop as a 'workbench' to experiment with stuff.
+One could certainly argue that setting up Zeek on your Mac Laptop is a bad idea to begin with, which might be true, but I like to use my laptop as a 'workbench' to experiment with stuff.

 **Useful Links:**